 The film The Birth of a Nation celebrated the Ku Klux Klan and erased memories of the role of African Americans played in bringing democracy to the Southern states — and, in the process, the unity they forged with whites.
 When it was shown at the White House, President Wilson, who supported segregation, called it “history written in lightning.”
 ARTICLE BY WILLIAM KATZ.

 When he ran for president, Trump lied and used hate speech when talking about people of color, Muslims, immigrants, Native Americans, LGBTQ people, people with physical disabilities, and women.
-Trump’s first weeks have shown that these were not empty words, but a preview of the biased policies to come.
-We invite you to draw on curriculum at the Zinn Education Project to help your students make sense of this new context.
+Trump’s first weeks [now a year] have shown that these were not empty words, but a preview of the biased policies to come.
+We invite you to draw on curriculum at the Zinn Education Project to help your students make sense of this context.

 February 19th marks the 75th anniversary of Executive Order 9066 issued by President Roosevelt authorizing the internment of U.S. citizens of Japanese descent.
 This history has chilling relevance today with the Trump administration’s references to a Muslim registry.
 Here are lessons for teaching about Executive Order 9066.